IsaacScript/isaacscript/packages/docs/docs/main/gotchas.md

 This is not like the previous example.
 Here, the value of `EffectVariantCustom.MY_CUSTOM_EFFECT` is equal to `int` instead of `EffectVariant`.
 This is because the return type of the `Isaac.GetEntityVariantByName` method is `int`.
 This should kind of make sense, because at compile-time, the method has no idea what type of entity name corresponds with what type of entity variant.

 However, fixing this problem is easy.
-We just have to manually specify what the variant is using a cast, like this:
+We just have to manually specify what the variant is using a type assertion, like this:

 ```ts
 const EffectVariantCustom = {